 <META name="description" content="Information on the meta tags keywords and how they are used in the internet">

-Search engines are the primary users of meta tags, although many times the end user reads the description meta tag after the search engine runs the search report (the description meta tag is often shown below the link to the webpage to allow the browser to get a sense of the webpage before visiting it).
-Depending upon how the search engine's code is running, it will find and use a websites meta tags in order to index the website within the search.
+Search engines are the primary users of meta tags.
+Depending upon how the search engine's code is running, it will find and use a website's meta tags in order to index it within the search.
 The importance of meta tags for use in search engines has waxed and waned periodically throughout the history of search engines.

 Meta Tags Being Used to Divert or Confuse Users

-There have been attempts (some successful) by many websites to use meta tags and meta tag keywords to divert or confuse internet surfers.
-The websites do this by using improper meta tags that do not accurately describe their own website and instead try to draw hits away from proper websites.
-As an example, a movie theatre company could plant the keyword "Century" or "AMC" in its website's meta tag to bring surfers away from those websites when they use those search terms.
-As another example, many websites that sell knock-off purses will use words like "Coach, Gucci, Dooney & Burke" in their meta tags in order to draw customers to their websites.
+There have been attempts (some successful) to use meta tags and meta tag keywords to divert or confuse web users.
+The websites do this by using improper meta tags that do not accurately describe their own website, instead drawing hits away from proper websites.
+As an example, a movie theatre company could plant the keyword "Century" or "AMC" in its site's meta tag to draw traffic away from those websites when using those search terms.

-Many courts have found that using trademarked names like these is a form of trademark infringement when it causes customer diversion or confusion.
+Many courts have found that using trademarked names in this manner is a form of trademark infringement when it causes customer diversion or confusion.

-How To Stop a Website From Infringing a Trademark
+How To Stop a Website From Infringing On a Trademark

-In order to stop or hinder a website from infringing on a trademark by using it in the meta tag, the owner of the trademark should first send a cease and desist letter to the website owner that demands that the trademarked terms be removed from the meta tag.
-If this letter does not work, the trademark owner needs to file a trademark infringement lawsuit in federal court.
-If the owner of the trademark is successful in his or her lawsuit, they may be entitled to money damages as well as their attorney's fees in certain situations.
-Where it can be shown that the use of the trademark was willful and with intent to deceive the customers, the money damages can amount to hundreds of thousands, if not millions, of dollars.
+In order to stop a website from infringing on a trademark by using it in the meta tag, the owner of the trademark should first send a cease and desist letter demanding that the trademarked terms be removed from the meta tag.
+If this letter does not work, the next step is to file a trademark infringement lawsuit in federal court.
+Where it can be shown that the use of the trademark was willful and with intent to deceive the customers, monetary damages can amount to hundreds of thousands, if not millions, of dollars.

 When Using a Trademark in a Meta Tag May Be Allowed

 What you've read above may incline you to think that any use of a trademark in a meta tag that that could cause confusion is disallowed.
-However, this is not true.
-If a trademark is used incidentally to describe a good or a service that a company provides, or used to describe a geographic location, then the use of the trademark is permitted under the "fair use" laws.
-As an example, suppose a company was named "Rain Forest," and also had the term trademarked.
-If a company that sold art that was crafted in a rain forest used the term "Rain Forest" in their meta tag, this would not be a trademark violation because it would fall under the fair use laws.
+But if a trademark is used incidentally to describe a good or a service that a company provides, or a geographic location, then use of the trademark is permitted under "fair use" laws.
+For example, suppose a company was named "Rain Forest," and also had the term trademarked.
+If a company that sold art that was crafted in a rain forest used the term "Rain Forest" in their meta tag, this would fall under the fair use laws.

 As another example, in the case of Playboy Enterprises, Inc. v.
 Welles, Playboy sued a former playmate because she had set up a website and used "Playboy" and "Playmate" in the meta tag.
 The court ruled that Welles could use the terms based on a three step test a normative use of a trademark is permitted where: